 - Pre-Painting Stage – when construction is complete including cabinetry, but before painting.

-- Handover or Practical Completion, a very detailed inspection conducted once the builder is satisfied that the construction process is complete and after a final clean has been undertaken.
+- Handover or Practical Completion - a detailed building inspection conducted once the builder is satisfied that the construction process is complete and after a final clean has been undertaken.

-- Warranty Inspection conducted within 12 months as a follow-up second Handover Inspection to detect defects which your builder is obliged to rectify within QBCC's 12 month warranty period.
-Note the 6 year warranty period applies only to structural defects.
+- Warranty Inspection - conducted within 12 months as a follow-up second Building Handover Inspection to detect defects, which your builder is obliged to rectify within QBCC's 12 month warranty period.
+Note that the 6 year warranty period applies only to structural defects.